kingdon-ci/kubeconfig-ca-fetch/README.md

 # kubeconfig-ca-fetch

-Print a new kubeconfig on stdout, optionally print some messages about failures to the stderr.
+Print a new kubeconfig on stdout, optionally print some messages about timing and failures to the stderr.

+# tl;dr

+This is probably not what you want.
+But if you know who you are, and you need this, then see also: [Howto kubeconfig][Kubelogin prereqs], for team members in the `kingdon-ci:weave-gitops` GitHub OIDC unit.

+Welcome to use this tool for learning, or adapt the code for other purposes.

+# About

 This is a command you should only need to run once.
 It connects to many clusters and saves the certificate authority data that they present in a